learning-SoftDev/Dashboard/README.md

 # Future Improvements

 - I, who have the admin access, will be able to easily add and store future projects in here just by clicking an add button.
 Currently I need to manually add it to the html file.
+- Add a search function using the name of the tool and a filter combo box based on the technologies related to the tool.